Have you ever wondered what it would be like to pick the brain of an Elite SAS Commander?

 These are the lessons that will stay with me forever

-In addition, at various times along our journey, I realised that everyone and anyone can be a leader, regardless of your title.
+In addition, at various times along our journey, I realised that everyone and anyone can be a leader, regardless of their title.

 A leader will lead by example and have the respect of their colleagues.